adjust/adobe_air_sdk/README.md

 Adjust.trackEvent(adjustEvent);
 ```

-#### iOS

-##### <a id="deduplication"></a> Revenue deduplication
+### <a id="revenue-deduplication"></a>Revenue deduplication

 You can also add an optional transaction ID to avoid tracking duplicate revenues.
-The last ten transaction
+The last ten transaction IDs are remembered,
-IDs are remembered, and revenue events with duplicate transaction IDs are skipped.
-This is especially useful for
+and revenue events with duplicate transaction IDs are skipped.
+This is especially useful for in-app purchase tracking.
+See an
-in-app purchase tracking.
-See an example below.
+example below.

-If you want to track in-app purchases, please make sure to call `trackEvent` only if the transaction is finished
+If you want to track in-app purchases, please make sure to call `trackEvent` only if the transaction is finished and item is
-and item is purchased.
+purchased.
 That way you can avoid tracking revenue that is not actually being generated.

 ```actionscript
 var adjustEvent:AdjustEvent = new AdjustEvent("abc123");